eman-ekaf/Phishable/README.md

 # Key

-DON = Date of Negligence
+DOD = Date of Disregard

 RFN = Reason for Negligence